AfroStorm/Task-Management-API/blueprint.md

 ## Next

-- Think about creating custom view actions to modify instances.
 - Maybe add a pdf generator

-- Maybe change the task owner to task manager and change the task manager field in the user profile to task holder or something similar.

 - Create an api documentation for the project.

-- Implement filter logic within the views

-- Write a test for the custom user serializer create method.

 - after the app do a final check for any typos or grammatical errors.